Being Ready To Fail In Order To Reach The Top

 To do this, leaders also need to have strong emotional intelligence, because the ability allows them to ask for market feedback, listen to others, and learn from failures.
 This is deeply ingrained in the corporate culture of PEB Steel Buildings.

 Regarding the possibility of “leaking” trade secrets to outsiders in the coaching process at PEB Steel Buildings, the steel veteran said that this reality forces him and the company to constantly innovate and part ways with competitors.
 As soon as people know about their trade secret, PEB Steel will come up with new technologies and methods – and of course, fail and learn in the process.

 In response to VIR’s question about his legacy, Kouteili said he would want to be known as someone who constructs not just buildings – but the next generation of leaders.

-Kouteili said his favourite trainees are those who think beyond themselves and their personal achievements to provide solutions to the market.
-The biggest lesson that he shows trainees is that leaders must be willing to improve, truly care about people, and possess a strong sense of integrity.
+Kouteili said his favorite trainees are those who think beyond themselves and their achievements to provide solutions to the market.
+The biggest lesson that he shows trainees is that leaders must be willing to improve, truly care about people and possess a strong sense of integrity.
 They should also be open to new ideas.

 Thanks to his achievements in the steel industry, Kouteili was recently appointed as an honorary ambassador of Lebanon in Vietnam, as well as earning commendations from Canadian business groups.
-In June, the businessman also received a third-class labour medal from the Vietnamese government, granted to organisations and individuals that have made major contributions to the country.
+In June, the businessman also received a third-class labor medal from the Vietnamese government, granted to organizations and individuals that have made major contributions to the country.